benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 *scheduler*

--  supports client certs for connecting to api server
+-  Supports client certs for connecting to api server

 *controller-manager*

--  supports client certs for connecting to api server
+-  Supports client certs for connecting to api server

 #### Worker